 In short: Pearl Pirie’s next collection, the pet radish, shrunken is with BookThug, Spring 2015.
-Author of been shed bore (Chaudiere Books, 2010), and Thirsts (Snare, 2011), Pearl Pirie's Thirsts won the Robert Kroetsch Award for Innovative Poetry.
-Pirie’s newest chapbooks are vertigoheel for the dilly (above/ground, 2014) and Quebec Passages (noun trivet press, 2014).
+Author of been shed bore (Chaudiere Books, 2010) and Thirsts (Snare, 2011) which won the Robert Kroetsch Award for Innovative Poetry.
+Pirie has over a dozen chapbooks, most recently today's woods, vertigoheel for the dilly and Quebec Passages.
 Host of Literary Landscape on CKCUfm.com, she has organized Ottawa’s Tree Seed Workshops since 2009.
 She gives workshops and talks on poetry for various organizations.
 She blogs and photographs Ottawa’s rich, amazing literary scene.

 Author of been shed bore (Chaudiere Books, 2010), Pearl Pirie's manuscript Thirsts won the 2011 Robert Kroetsch Award for innovative Poetry.
 Snare put out this, her second trade collection, Thirsts in the fall of 2011.
 Newest is vertigoheel for the dilly from above/ground and Quebec Passages from Noun Trivet Press.